How to PRECISELY Measure Cord for Projects

 We’ve created a dedicated series of blogs to help guide you through every stage of your macrame journey!

-You have just completed the The Golden Ratio: How to Precisely Measure Cord for Macrame Projects of your Bochiknot macrame journey.
+You have just completed the "Macrame's GOLDEN Ratio: How to PRECISELY Measure Cord for Projects" of your Bochiknot macrame journey.

 To catch up on the other blogs in this series, check them out here: